Purchases made through my links help support this website, at no additional cost to you. Details.

 So, I’d cut up the canvas and now the pieces are sitting in front of me, in case there’s a way to use them – whole or further cut/torn – in a future work.

 Well, maybe.
 I’m not sure… yet.
 This kind of art evolves.
-I don’t start with a clear vision of what I’m creating.
+When I’m art journaling, I don’t always start with a clear vision of what I’m creating.

 4) Sponge brushes for applying adhesive to my collage elements.
 I look for sponge brushes with a lot of support inside the sponge part.
 I use those same brushes for painting, too, and I’m scrupulous about washing them to get at least four or five days’ work out of them.